-If my practice can be sold to a competent lawyer, I authorize my Executor to make such sale for such price and upon such terms as my Executor may negotiate, subject, however, to compliance with Georgia Rules of Professional Conduct and other applicable provisions of law.
-If such sale is possible, I believe that is will provide maximum benefits for my clients as well as my employees and family.
-[It is my preference that the practice be sold to my associate, [name], if satisfactory terms can be reached with respect to such a sale; (or It is my wish that my Executor first consider a sale of my practice to my colleague, [name], if satisfactory terms can be reached with respect to such a sale...).
+If my practice can be sold to a competent lawyer, I authorize my Executor to make such sale for such price and upon such terms as my Executor may negotiate subject, however, to compliance with Georgia's Code of Professional Conduct and other applicable provisions of law.
+If such sale is possible, I believe that it will provide maximum benefits for my clients as well as my employees and family.
+[It is my preference that the practice be sold to my associate, [name], if satisfactory terms can be reached with respect to such a sale; (or, It is my wish that my Executor first consider a sale of my practice to my colleague, [name], if satisfactory terms can be reached with respect to such a sale . . .).

-Such a sale should include the transfer of all my client files (and his agreement to hold the same or to transfer them to any clients requesting such transfer), as well as all office furnishings and equipment, books, and rights under my office lease and any outstanding contracts with my firm, such as software and publishing companies, equipment leases,...].
+Such a sale should include the transfer of all my client files (and his agreement to hold the same or to transfer them to any clients requesting such transfer), as well as all office furnishings and equipment, books and rights under my office lease and any outstanding contracts with my firm, such as software and publishing companies, equipment leases,

-If my practice cannot be sold and I have active client files, I recommend that, subject to consent of my clients, estate planning and probate files be referred to (name); corporation, partnership, and limited liability company files to (name); family law matters to (name); and personal injury files to (name).
+If my practice cannot be sold and I have active client files, I recommend that, subject to consent of my clients, estate planning and probate files be referred to (name); real estate files to (name); corporation, partnership and limited company files to (name); family law matters to (name); and personal injury files to (name).